se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Like any other framework/library, Angular has its share of disadvantages.

 1. **Steep Learning curve** - Angular requires you to learn many concepts, such as directives, modules, components, services and many more.
 The large number of new concepts can be confusing to newcomers.
-Additionally, Angular also requires you to learn a new language, TypeScript.
+Additionally, Angular requires you to learn a new language, TypeScript.

 2. **Opinionated Framework** - Angular is opinionated about how you structure your code.
 This means that Angular provides you defaults for building applications.
 For instance, there are in-built services to perform data fetching, state management and much more.
 It is also opinionated about the development language as it requires you to use TypeScript.<br/>
 In contrast, React allows you to integrate any third party services in your application.